Etiology of Blepharitis

 Supportive treatments are indicated (eg, warm compresses, eyelid cleansing, and treatment of keratoconjunctivitis sicca as needed).

-Specific treatments can include antimicrobials for acute ulcerative blepharitis and sometimes chronic blepharitis and topical corticosteroids for persistent acute nonulcerative blepharitis.
+Specific drug treatments can include topical antimicrobials for acute ulcerative blepharitis, systemic antivirals if viral infection is suspected, and topical corticosteroids for persistent acute nonulcerative blepharitis.